mabhay3420/transformer/README.md

 where possible:
     - use std library
     - use auto
-    - run `./format.sh --check` before committing (the pre-commit hook enforces this automatically)
+    - run `./format.sh --check` before committing (the pre-commit hook enforces this automatically whenever you run `git commit`)

 # Running